Skip to main content

 Technical Analysis

-CVE-2025-12471 is a reflected Cross-Site Scripting (XSS) vulnerability identified in the Hubbub Lite – Fast, free social sharing and follow buttons plugin for WordPress, developed by nerdpressteam.
-This vulnerability affects all versions up to and including 1.36.0.
-The root cause is insufficient sanitization and escaping of user-supplied input in the 'dpsp_list_attention_search' parameter during web page generation.
-An attacker can craft a malicious URL containing a payload in this parameter, which, when clicked by a victim, causes the injected script to execute within the victim's browser context.
-This type of XSS can lead to theft of session cookies, defacement, or redirection to malicious sites, compromising user confidentiality and integrity of the web application.
-The vulnerability requires no authentication but does require user interaction (clicking a malicious link).
-The CVSS v3.1 base score is 6.1, reflecting medium severity with network attack vector, low attack complexity, no privileges required, but user interaction needed, and impacts on confidentiality and integrity with no availability impact.
-No public exploits are currently known, but the vulnerability is published and could be targeted by attackers in the future.
-The plugin is widely used on WordPress sites to provide social sharing buttons, making it a common target for attackers seeking to leverage XSS for broader attacks such as phishing or session hijacking.
+CVE-2025-12471 is a reflected Cross-Site Scripting (XSS) vulnerability identified in the WordPress plugin Hubbub Lite – Fast, free social sharing and follow buttons, developed by nerdpressteam.
+This vulnerability affects all plugin versions up to and including 1.36.0.
+The root cause is insufficient input sanitization and output escaping of the 'dpsp_list_attention_search' parameter, which is used during web page generation.
+An attacker can craft a malicious URL containing a payload in this parameter, which, when visited by a user, causes the injected script to execute in the victim's browser context.
+This type of XSS is classified as CWE-79, indicating improper neutralization of input during web page generation.
+The attack vector is network-based, requiring no authentication (PR:N) but does require user interaction (UI:R), such as clicking a malicious link.
+The vulnerability impacts confidentiality and integrity by potentially allowing theft of session cookies, credentials, or performing unauthorized actions on behalf of the user.
+The CVSS v3.1 score is 6.1, reflecting medium severity due to the ease of exploitation and the scope of impact, which is limited to the user's browser session and data.
+No known exploits have been reported in the wild as of the publication date (November 6, 2025).
+The plugin is widely used for adding social sharing and follow buttons to WordPress sites, making it a common target for attackers seeking to leverage XSS for phishing, session hijacking, or spreading malware.
+The vulnerability's scope is broad since all versions are affected, and the plugin is popular among WordPress users.
+The lack of an official patch link suggests that a fix may be pending or not yet released at the time of this report.

 Potential Impact